Sheriff’s office, police departments, GSP report recent arrests

 GSP

-•Jose Garcia, 46, 1485 Ellis Dr., Bethlehem — driving without a valid license and seat belt violation.
+•Jose Chavez, 30, 3510 Evans Ridge, Chamblee — driving without a valid license and violation of the Hands-Free Georgia Act.

 (0) comments